Notice to advertisers

 Code of Advertising Standards

-The Irish Times Limited is a member of the Advertising Standards Authority for Ireland, and all advertising placed with it is subject to the Authority's code of Advertising Standards.
+The Irish Times DAC is a member of the Advertising Standards Authority for Ireland, and all advertising placed with it is subject to the Authority’s code of Advertising Standards.

 Your copy is accepted subject to your agreement to the following terms, conditions and specifications.
 Should you, or your agent(s), fail to comply with all relevant requirements, The Irish Times will accept no responsibility for print quality or non-appearance (as appropriate) of your copy, and claims for credits or repeats will not be entertained.
 Claims, of any nature whatsoever, made later than seven days after publication will not be accepted.
 These specifications are subject to change in light of experience gained in handling and processing advertisement files.

-If you have any questions, please contact Charlie Gannon or Copy Control:
+If you have any questions, please contact Copy Control:

-Please note that digitally transmitted advertisement copy, both mono and colour, should be in PDF format and conform to PDF/X-1a:2001 standards.
-We recommend that copy is sent via a reputable file delivery system that pre-flights your file before transmission as we do not offer a copy validating service.
+Please note that digitally transmitted advertisement copy, both mono and colour, should be in PDF format, conform to PDF/X-1a:2001 standards and be Acrobat version 1.3.
+We recommend that copy is sent via a reputable file delivery system that pre-flights your file before transmission, as we do not offer a copy validating service.

-If you are not confident that you can produce copy to the above standards we recommend that you use a repro/process house.
+If you are not confident that you can produce copy to the above standards, we recommend using a repro/process house.
 Although it is not essential for copy to come through these companies, they generally have in-depth knowledge of the newsprint industry and will help you to get the best possible reproduction from your copy.
 Please contact your preferred repro house for details of options and costs for supplying and transmitting copy.
 Under these circumstances, the repro house is acting as your agent.

 We strongly advise that copy is NOT sent via email as it may be rejected by our email system without us knowing.
 For example, files more than five megabytes in size are automatically rejected.